🐈

 RediSQL is a Redis module that provides full SQL capabilities to Redis, it is the simplest and fastest way to get an SQL database up and running, without incurring in difficult operational issues and it can scale quite well with your business.

-The fastest introduction to RediSQL is our homepage
+The fastest introduction to RediSQL is

-tl;dr This release introduce a new commands REDISQL.COPY that copy the content from a source database into a destination database.
+tl;dr This release introduce a new commands that copy the content from a source database into a destination database.

 Motivations